MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 3. If you are updating an extension INF, keep the **ExtensionId** the same and increment the version or date (or both) specified by the [**DriverVer**](inf-driverver-directive.md) directive.
 For a given **ExtensionId** value, PnP selects the INF with the highest **DriverVer**.

-4. In the [**INF \[Models\] section**](inf-models-section.md), specify one or more hardware and compatible IDs that match the target device.
+4. In the [**INF Models section**](inf-models-section.md), specify one or more hardware and compatible IDs that match those of the target device.
 Note that these hardware and compatible IDs do not need to match those of the primary INF.
 Typically, an extension INF lists a more specific hardware ID than the primary INF, with the goal of further specializing a specific driver configuration.
 However, the extension INF might list the same hardware ID as the primary INF, for instance if the device is already very narrowly targeted, or if the primary INF already lists the most specific hardware ID.
 In some cases, the extension INF might provide a less specific device ID, like a compatible ID, in order to customize a setting across a broader set of devices.

     ```
     [DeviceExtensions.NTamd64]
     %Device.ExtensionDesc% = DeviceExtension_Install, USB\VID_XXXX&PID_XXXX&REV_XXXX
     ```

-5. Optionally, provide a **\[TargetComputers\]** section if you want to constrain which computers this INF can be installed on.
+5. Optionally, provide a **TargetComputers** section if you want to constrain which computers this INF can be installed on.
 You might do this if you are using extension INFs with less specific hardware IDs or compatible IDs that are applicable to a large number of devices.
-6. Do not define a service with SPSVCINST\_ASSOCSERVICE.
+6. Do not define a service with `SPSVCINST_ASSOCSERVICE`.
 However, an extension INF can define other services, such as a filter driver for the device.
 For more info about specifying services, see [**INF AddService Directive**](inf-addservice-directive.md).

 ## Example 1: Using an extension INF to set the device friendly name